eddes/buildingphysics/index.md

-Written during Spring 2020 as an attempt to make something out the global lock-down, these pages present an overview of building physics applications in python language for students, teachers or engineers.
+Written during Spring and Autumn 2020 as an attempt to make something out the global lock-downs, these pages present an overview of building physics applications in python language for students, teachers or engineers.

 ![cover](images/cover_v0.png)

-## Get the book
+## Get the book  (it is free)

 - [Download a .pdf copy of the book](https://www.researchgate.net/publication/353514722_Building_Physics_-_Applications_in_Python)
 - [Access the Github repository](https://github.com/eddes/buildingphysics)